mz347247/eva/README.md

 ## **Usage**
-1. Modify the .yaml configuration file.
+1. Modify the .yaml configuration file
 2. Run from the command line

     ``python eval_run.py <configuration file path>``

+3. Check the evaluation report saved in the assigned `save_path` in the configuration file

 ## **Configuration Parameter**: